 "We feel really strongly that that boundary—whoever takes it on—that natural boundary is intact," Sorensen says.
 "It's basically a boundary, a buffer, to protect the integrity of Bailey's Lake, but also the buffer is to protect 20,000 acres of wetlands that are devoted to wildlife from the development."

 Bailey's Lake is a dry ravine that at one point more than a decade ago was considered being filled as a freshwater pond, one that environmentalists feared would be disturbed with waverunners.
 Sorensen was in the middle of the bout, or as she puts it: "I didn't really have to fight it; I just had to tell people how stupid it was."

 Now, folks like Hoven eye Bailey's Lake as a potential conservation stronghold.
 "It has great restoration potential ... bringing back a habitat that would support lots of wildlife," she says.

 - Ella Sorensen describes the unique sand found at the edge of the Great Salt Lake on a tour through the sanctuary.

 Other environmentalists, however, are less sanguine about the city planning proposal.

-Founder of the Great Salt Lake Keepers, Jeff Salt, has criticized fellow activists for capitulating to development plans, which sometimes puts him at odds with those who should be allies.
+Founder of the Great Salt Lake Keeper, Jeff Salt, has criticized fellow activists for capitulating to development plans, which sometimes puts him at odds with those who should be allies.